dimsumlabs/dsl-meet/README.md

 Setup
 =====

+ 1. Install Deno locally.

- 1. Clone this repo into: `~/dsl-meet`
+ 2. Clone this repo into: `~/dsl-meet`

- 2. Generate the certificates (taken from the article [“How to create an HTTPS certificate for localhost domains”][1]):
+ 3. Generate the certificates (taken from the article [“How to create an HTTPS certificate for localhost domains”][1]):

         cd ~/dsl-meet/web_server